 for the filling

-500g white button mushrooms or even better wild mushrooms (chopped finely)
+- 500 g white button mushrooms (chopped finely)

 for the dough

-½ cup or a little bit more warm but not hot water
+- ½ cup or a little bit more lukewarm water

-When you are ready to cook pierogi, bring large pot of water to boil, place pierogi inside, cook for about 3 minutes from the time they start floating on the surface.
-Drain.
+- When you are ready to cook pierogi bring large pot of water to boil, drop pierogi inside, cook for about 3 minutes from the time they started floating on the surface.

-Serve pierogi refried on butter or topped with melted butter and breadcrumbs (in a small saucepan place breadcrumbs and butter – 125g / ½ bar of butter for ½ cup breadcrumbs, heat on low fire till butter is bubbling, pour over pierogi).
+- Serve pierogi refried on butter or topped with melted butter and breadcrumbs.
+To prepare breadcrumbs in a small saucepan place breadcrumbs and butter – 125 g / ½ bar of butter for ½ cup breadcrumbs, heat on low fire till butter is bubbling, pour over cooked pierogi.

 Cooking pierogi in pot of water is traditional method.
 I tried to cook them in frying pan with a little bit of butter and lots of water turning once and it worked as well.
-Frying pan method is better if your pierogi did not seal properly, this way they will not fall apart like they would during traditional method.
+Frying pan method is better if your pierogi did not seal properly, this way they will not fall apart.

 You can also leave raw pierogi to dry for couple of hours and then place them in a plastic bag and freeze till you are ready to eat them.

-- Pierogi are traditional Polish dish served during Christmas Eve with beetroot soup / Barszcz or Wild Mushroom Soup but taste the same good itself.
+Pierogi are traditional Polish dish served during Christmas Eve with beetroot soup / Barszcz or Wild Mushroom Soup but taste the same good on their own.